EvernodeXRPL/hpcore/README.md

 2. Run `make`
 3. Run `./build/hpcore new ~/mycontract`.
 This will initialize a new contract directory `mycontract` in your home directory.
 4. Take a look at `~/mycontract/cfg/hp.cfg`.
 This is your new contract config file.
 You can modify it according to your contract hosting requirements.
-5. Run `./build/hpcore rekey ~/mycontract` to generate new public/private key pair.
+5. Optional: Run `./build/hpcore rekey ~/mycontract` to generate new public/private key pair.
 6. Run `./build/hpcore run ~/mycontract` to run your smart contract (to do).